databricks/terraform-provider-databricks/docs/resources/cluster.md

 ## Fixed size or autoscaling cluster

-When you [create a Databricks cluster](https://docs.databricks.com/clusters/configure.html#cluster-size-and-autoscaling), you can either provide a `num_workers` for the fixed-size cluster or provide `min_workers` and/or `max_workers` for the cluster withing the `autoscale` group.
+When you [create a Databricks cluster](https://docs.databricks.com/clusters/configure.html#cluster-size-and-autoscaling), you can either provide a `num_workers` for the fixed-size cluster or provide `min_workers` and/or `max_workers` for the cluster within the `autoscale` group.
 When you give a fixed-sized cluster, Databricks ensures that your cluster has a specified number of workers.
 When you provide a range for the number of workers, Databricks chooses the appropriate number of workers required to run your job - also known as "autoscaling."
 With autoscaling, Databricks dynamically reallocates workers to account for the characteristics of your job.
 Certain parts of your pipeline may be more computationally demanding than others, and Databricks automatically adds additional workers during these phases of your job (and removes them when they’re no longer needed).

 `autoscale` optional configuration block supports the following: